Apterostigma: Description

 head long; generally devoid of spines or denticles, except for some species with two low tubercles on the forehead and between the eyes.
-With the head in frontal view, the posteromedian profile generally presents a low emargination or at least a flat area; the posterolateral profile may be evenly convex or have a semi-hexagonal posterior profile to the eyes; a straight and vertical section posterior to each eye separated by a rounded angle from another straight and inclined section, which in turn is separated by a rounded angle, or sometimes an ridge, from the posteromedian emargination.
+With the head in frontal view, the posteromedian profile generally presents a low emargination or at least a flat area; the posterolateral profile may be evenly convex or have a semi-hexagonal posterior profile to the eyes; a straight and vertical section posterior to each eye separated by a rounded angle from another straight and inclined section, which in turn is separated by a rounded angle, or sometimes a ridge, from the posteromedian emargination.

 Frontal lobes in frontal view totally cover the condyle and antennal fossa, may have a rounded lateral profile or be divided by sharp angles or curves into subquadrate or triangular shapes.
 The lobes are separated by a narrow longitudinal groove or depression, the interlobular depression.
 Posteriorly, the lateral profiles of the lobes converge and join the frontal ridges, which diverge posteriorly and laterally border the dorsomedian depression, a slightly concavity.

 depth.
 Just between the base of the frontal ridges there is usually a thin, short longitudinal ridge, the interlobular ridge.
 The frontal ridges are of variable development and length, generally not extending posteriorly beyond an ocular diameter at the same level as the posterior ocular edge.
 A fine transverse ridge may be present between the supra-ocular ridge and the frontal ridge, and there is usually a convexity or conical ridge where they intersect.
 Occasionally there are two short longitudinal ridges between the posterior edge of the dorsomedian depression and the apex.

 Clipeo with its front profile mainly convex, but also transverse or concave; a narrow anterior stripe of shiny cuticle with fine transverse striations is often present; anteromedian seta absent.
 The clipeo rises posteromedially to form a convexity bordered posteriorly by the frontal lobes; occasionally the frontoclypeal suture is evident.
 Compound eyes always present, in lateral view reniform or ellipsoidal, occasionally nearly circular.
 Eyes bordered dorsally by a shallow groove, the edge opposite the eye often forming part of a short longitudinal ridge, or supra-ocular ridge.
 Ventrally the eye is bordered by a convexity, sometimes higher than the eye itself, the subocular prominence.
 Antennae 11 segments; the scape reaches or exceeds the posterior border of the apex.